REANNZ/tuakiri-doc/edugain_resources/process_for_joining_edugain.md

 *   For an IdP to join eduGAIN:
     *   Run the latest IdP software
     *   Declare support for R&S
-    *   Declare SIRTFI and provide SIRTFI contact
+    *   Declare SIRTFIv2 and provide a security contact
     *   Provide a logo representing the organisation
     *   Consume eduGAIN metadata
     *   Release attributes to eduGAIN services